BizarroDavid/dtorres-resume-latex/README.md

 # What is this?

-This document builds my resume using LaTEX.
+This document builds my resume using LaTeX.

 # Prereqs